Margarita-Simeonova/first_steps_in_coding/README.md

 2. Console converter:

-From radians to degrees Write a program that reads an angle in radians () and converts it to degrees ().
+From radians to degrees Write a program that reads an angle in radians (float) and converts it to degrees.
 Print the resulting degrees as an integer using math.floor

 ########